Shifat7/Fullstack-Blog/README.md

-# Class-Based-Refined-Social-Blog
+# FullStack-Social-Blog
-A huge improvement over the previous both functionally and design
+A MERN stack website made using functional React.js